hapi-server/data-specification/README.md

   "outputFormats": [ "csv", "binary", "json" ]
 }
 ```
-If a server only reports an output format of `csv`, then requesting data in `binary` form should cause the server to issue an HTTP return code of 400 (bad request).
+If a server only reports an output format of `csv`, then requesting `binary` data should cause the server to respond with an error status.
+There is a specific HAPI error code for this, namely 1409 "Bad request - unsupported output format" with a corresponding HTTP response code of 400.
+[See below](#hapi-status-codes) for more about error responses.

-Servers may support their own custom output formats, which would be advertised here.

 ## catalog